 So it seems to be an exact parallel between parking meters and slot machines.

-I mean, somebody paid for that time in the meter or somebody deposited that credit in the slot machine.
+I mean, somebody paid for that time in the meter, or somebody deposited that credit in the slot machine.

 Seems like it should all come to the same.

-Uh somebody walking around yeah, and it's not unusual when you walk around and look at slot machines, uh, you look to see uh if you think the machine has paid recently.
+Somebody walking around, and it's not unusual when you walk around and look at slot machines.

-Uh you look to see what the payout was.
+You look to see what the payout was.

-That's another story, but you just come upon that.
+But you just come upon that.

-Uh you have every right to play it, I would think.
+You have every right to play it, I would think.

 At least it sounds like the court agrees with that.

-Thanks for the uh thought there, Ben.
+Thanks for the thought there, Ben.

-And you go, pfft twenty minutes, I get twenty minutes free.
+I get 20 minutes free.

 It's a great feeling.